-Develop an active mentorship program linking aspiring Mentees with experienced spa/wellness/hospitality inspiring Mentors around the world.
+An active mentorship program linking aspiring Mentees with experienced spa/wellness/hospitality inspiring Mentors around the world.
+LEARN MORE

 Consumer demand is up for spa and wellness services.
 Below are some facts provided by the Global Wellness Institute in SRI International’s 2014 Report entitled The Global Spa & Wellness Economy Monitor:

 - The global spa industry grew 58% from $60 billion in 2007 to $94 billion in 2013, with a 47% increase in spa locations.

 - The global wellness industry is a $3.4 trillion market, or 3.4 times larger than the worldwide pharmaceutical industry.

 - According to SRI’s Senior Consultant, Ophelia Yeung, in her presentation at 2014 Global Spa & Wellness Summit, there are

 12 million direct jobs in the wellness tourism market.

 The industry does not have enough qualified staff to handle the increased volume: